- Name: English

 - Creative Writing

 To apply, send a research proposal of no less than 500 words, accompanied by a proposed bibliography and personal statement outlining your relevant experience (training and research) in your chosen field.
-To find out more about staff specialisms and supervision in the school, consult the ’Periods and Themes’ section of the website, or the Staff pages.
+To find out more about staff specialisms and supervision in the school, consult the Staff pages.

 Course content is for guidance purposes only and may be subject to change.